trimstray/nginx-admins-handbook/README.md

 - one file handler for the client's connection
 - one file handler for opening file (e.g. static file) or for the proxied connection

-  > You can test the hard and soft limits applying to the NGINX process with this: `grep "Max open files" /proc/$(pgrep -f "nginx: master")/limits`.

 To change/improve the limitations you should:

 ```bash